maxent-ai/ocrpy/README.md

 ![tag](https://img.shields.io/github/v/tag/maxent-ai/ocrpy)
 ![mit-license](https://img.shields.io/github/license/maxent-ai/ocrpy?color=blue)

-__Unified interface to google vision, aws textract, azure and tesseract OCR tools__
+__Unified interface to google vision, aws textract, azure, tesseract and other OCR tools__

 The Core objective of OcrPy is to let users OCR, Archive, Index and Search any documents with ease, with a simple and intuitive interface and a powerful Pipeline API.